-For AArch64 targets (--target=aarch64-arm-none-eabi), unless you target a particular processor using -mcpu, the compiler defaults to -march=armv8-a, generating generic code for Armv8-A in AArch64 state.
+For targets in AArch64 state (--target=aarch64-arm-none-eabi), unless you target a particular processor using -mcpu, the compiler defaults to -march=armv8-a, generating generic code for Armv8-A in AArch64 state.

-For AArch32 targets (--target=arm-arm-none-eabi), there is no default.
+For targets in AArch32 state (--target=arm-arm-none-eabi), there is no default.
 You must specify either -march (to target an architecture) or -mcpu (to target a processor).